We may earn affiliate commissions for the recommended products. Learn more.

 How do you test split tunneling?

 A good way to test your VPN split tunneling is to try out some of the URLs or apps you selected to see if they pass through the VPN.
-You can do this by checking to see if you can still access region-restricted content or looking up your IP address.
+You can do this by checking to see if you can still access region-restricted content or by looking up your IP address.

 Split tunnel vs full tunnel